Malabarba/Keystone/README.md

 ## Is This a Bot? ##

-**_Keystone_ is not a bot.** It takes a series of precautions to avoid being considered a bot.
-None of them provide flawless guarantees, but they should be enough:
+**_Keystone_ is not a bot.** It takes a series of precautions to avoid being considered a bot (but keep in mind, that decision ultimately depends on Blizzard):

 4. It does *NOT* automate anything, and it *tries* very hard to not be a violation of Hearthstone's TOS.
-There's a key to move the mouse in each direction and a key to click the button, and that's it.
+There's a key to move the mouse in each direction and a key to click the button.
 1. It simply moves your mouse in a useful way, and it follows the 1-key to 1-action rule.
 This means *at least* 1 key must be pressed for each time the mouse will be moved or clicked.
 2. It doesn't do anything ugly like dll injection or reading process memory.
 5. It will *NOT* attempt to install anything or make any sort of internet connection.